-No archeological evidence indicate the continuation of the A-Group after 2900 BC, (except for little traces of their culture in the second cataract area).
-Historians assume that stronger Egypt would have expelled the A-Group after the latter date.15
+No archeological evidence indicates the continuation of the A-Group after 2900 BC, (except for little traces of the culture in the second cataract area).
+Historians assume that stronger Egypt would have expelled the A-Group after the latter date.15The C-Group:

 Edited: Feb.
 2009.